MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/sales/default-sales-tax-gr.md

 ## Resolution

-This is the expected behavior.
+The system is behaving as designed.
 The system applies sales tax as illustrated in the following example:

 1. Suppose a customer has two delivery addresses: <!-- KFM: The rest of the example doesn't mention these two addresses.
 Later, we talk about a "blank" address. -->
     - A primary address without a sales tax group